ktallett/planen/README.md

-# Planen - Gantt Chart Creator
+# Planen

-A lightweight, open-source Gantt chart creator for planning projects with tasks and subtasks.
-Works as a web app or desktop application on Linux, Mac, and Windows.
+**A lightweight, open-source Gantt chart creator that works everywhere.**

+Plan projects with visual timelines, customizable tasks, and automatic scheduling.
+No cloud required - your data stays on your device.
+Available as a web app or native desktop application for Linux, Mac, and Windows.

 ![License](https://img.shields.io/badge/license-GPL--3.0-blue.svg)

+---

 ## Features